yiisoft/queue/README.md

 1. `PushMiddlewareDispatcher`.
 You can pass it either to the constructor, or to the `withMiddlewares()` method, which
 creates a completely new dispatcher object with only those middlewares, which are passed as arguments.
-If you use [yiisoft/config](yiisoft/config), you can just add middleware to the `middlewares-push` key of the `yiisoft/yii-queue` array in the `params`.
+If you use [yiisoft/config](yiisoft/config), you can add middleware to the `middlewares-push` key of the `yiisoft/yii-queue` array in the `params`.
 2. Pass middlewares to either `Queue::withMiddlewares()` or `Queue::withMiddlewaresAdded()` methods.
 The difference is that the former will completely replace an existing middleware stack, while the latter will add passed middlewares to